skiphansen/panog2_linux/README.md

 ## Running

-Once the Pano has been flashed power cycle the Pano and after about a minute you should be greeted by a login prompt :
+Once the Pano has been flashed power cycle the Pano and after about a minute you should be greeted by a login prompt:

 ```
         __   _ __      _  __